uncomputable/asset-gen/errors.md

 if (stack.size() != 1 || script_bytes.size() != 32) return set_error(serror, SCRIPT_ERR_SIMPLICITY_WRONG_LENGTH);
 ```

-- not exactly one script input (encoded Simplicity program + witness data)
+1. not exactly one script input (encoded Simplicity program + witness data)
-- script is not exactly 32 bytes (CMR)
+2. script is not exactly 32 bytes (CMR)

 # `SCRIPT_ERR_SIMPLICITY_BITSTREAM_EOF`

-- eof in middle of combinator
+1. eof in middle of combinator
-- eof in middle of positive integer
+2. eof in middle of positive integer
-- eof in middle of witness block
+3. eof in middle of witness block

 # `SCRIPT_ERR_SIMPLICITY_NOT_YET_IMPLEMENTED`

+- 2023-11-21: there is no occurrence of the error
-- cannot be triggered
+- the error cannot be triggered

 # `SCRIPT_ERR_SIMPLICITY_DATA_OUT_OF_RANGE`